-Santiago Bernabeu Seating Plan
+Santiago Bernabéu Seating Plan at a Glance

 Welcome to our guide to the Santiago Bernabéu seating plan.
 One of the world’s most recognisable football stadiums, the Bernabéu has been home to Real Madrid CF since 1947.